twr14152/c-network-automation-scripts/README.md

 Network Scripts written in C to configure and operate network devices

 07/12/2025
-- In example2 working on adding the option to open command files to the ssh scripts.
-Its a positional argument so the name of the file will not need hard coded in the script.
+- In example2 added the option to open a commands file to the ssh scripts.
+Its a positional argument.
+So the name of the file will not need hard coded in the script.
-- Working on it as time permits
+- arista/example2/ssh_script.c - allows you to create a command file with configs or show commands then you just call the file when you run the ssh_script
+- I've include a readme file in that directory to explain

 07/11/2025
 - I really enjoy working with C. I also enjoy writing code to help me configurate and operate network devices.
 Guess I'm kinda a tools guy.
 So I thought I would try and replicate in C what I've done in other languages.
 I know screen scraping is not truly sexy in the automation community but like it or not it is useful...
 Kinda the opposite of yang :).